Louisville Foreclosures Defense your Kentucky options

 If you wish to let the home go back you may need to delay the foreclosure so you have time to short sale the home or find another home.
 Filing an answer and/or bankruptcy will normally give you the time you need to find other housing and avoid tax and deficiency problems.
 There are many people who offer solutions to a foreclosure problem.
 Everyone who is offering a solution is looking to make a profit from their answer to your foreclosure problem.

 Many of these solutions are scams from people who claim to be experts.
-Often you can buy a badge from some agency which claims they have given training to someone who may have just gotten out of prison last week.
-This is not earning the knowledge by doing thousands of cases.
-It is like buying a pilots license.
-You cant buy experience.
-These experts may forget to tell you the downsides and the costs of their option.
+Often you can buy a badge from some agency that claims they have given training to someone who may have just gotten out of prison last week.
+This is not earning knowledge by doing thousands of cases.
+It is like buying a pilot’s license.
+You can’t buy experience.
+These experts may forget to tell you about the downsides and the costs of their options.
 They are often only looking to sell you on short sale or mortgage modification services.